mglsj/simple-ncert/src/content/docs/class 12/Computer Science/Chapter 1.md

 ## Exercise

+### Question 1

-1. “Every syntax error is an exception but every exception cannot be a syntax error.”
-Justify the statement.
+**"Every syntax error is an exception but every exception cannot be a syntax error."** Justify the statement.

+### Question 2

-2. When are the following built-in exceptions raised?
+When are the following built-in exceptions raised?
 Give examples to support your answers.

-   1. ImportError
+1. `ImportError`
-   2. IOError
+2. `IOError`
-   3. NameError
+3. `NameError`
-   4. ZeroDivisionError
+4. `ZeroDivisionError`

+### Question 3

-3. What is the use of a raise statement?
+What is the use of a raise statement?
 Write a code to accept two numbers and display the quotient.
 Appropriate exception should be raised if the user enters the second number (denominator) as zero (0).

+### Question 4

-4. Use assert statement in Question No. 3 to test the division expression in the program.
+Use assert statement in [Question No. 3](#question-3) to test the division expression in the program.

+### Question 5

-5. Define the following:
+Define the following:

 1. Exception Handling
 2. Throwing an exception
 3. Catching an exception

+### Question 6

-6. Explain catching exceptions using try and except block.
+Explain catching exceptions using try and except block.

+### Question 7

-7. Consider the code given below and fill in the blanks.
+Consider the code given below and fill in the blanks.

 ```py
 print (" Learning Exceptions...")